Tesser3kt/GEVO/3.AB PreIB/number_theory/exams/resit/exam_congruence.typ

     #block(width: 100%)[
     #points(35)
     After finishing a meal in a restaurant, the waitress brings your check.
-You realize that you can either pay with *eleven five-dollar bills* or with *twenty-eight four-dollar bills*, with the change in both scenarios being *smaller* then the *bill used for payment*.
+You realize that you can either pay with *thirty-one four-dollar bills* or with *twenty-five five-dollar bills*, with the change in both scenarios being *smaller* than the bill used for payment.

-    *Calculate the possible prices of the meal*.
+    Calculate the possible prices of the meal.
   ]
 ]
 #pagebreak()